platformsh/platformsh-docs/src/development/transfer-dedicated.md

-# Transferring data to and from the cluster
+# Transferring data to and from a Dedicated cluster

 ## Backing up staging and production files

-Platform.sh automatically creates a backup snapshot of the staging and production instances every six hours.
+Platform.sh automatically creates a backup snapshot of the staging and production instances on a Dedicated cluster every six hours.
 However, those are only useful for a full restore of the environment and can only be done by the Platform.sh team.
 At times you'll want to make a manual backup yourself.

-To create a manual ad-hoc backup of all files on the staging or production environment, simply use the standard `rsync` command.
+To create a manual ad-hoc backup of all files on the staging or production environment, use the standard `rsync` command.

 ```bash
 rsync -avzP <USERNAME>@<CLUSTER_NAME>.ent.platform.sh:pub/static/ pub/static/